 The Basic Phrase: Danke

-The basic German word for expressing gratitude is danke, which translates to “thank you” in English.
+The basic German word for gratitude is danke, meaning "thank you."

 Pronounced as "dahn-kuh," the 'a' sounds like the 'a' in "father," while the 'e' sounds like the 'e' in "bed."

-Germans use danke in everyday situations to express thanks, whether it’s for a small favor or a kind gesture like holding the door on public transport.
-It is a simple and concise way to acknowledge someone’s help or kindness, and it is considered polite and friendly.
+Germans use danke in everyday situations, from small favours to gestures like holding the door on public transport.
+It's a concise way to acknowledge help or kindness.

 Adding Politeness: Danke schön